 Conducting internal and external research

 During our research phase, we conducted market research and a competitive analysis of the in-elevator technology of Otis’s top competitors, including Schindler and Kone.
-We also reviewed research specs, design documentation, and customer feedback for the Compass® 360.
+We also reviewed research specs, design documentation, and customer feedback for the Compass® 360, which included feedback from building managers and elevator passengers.
 Using our findings, we created a prototype for our solution, with an emphasis on safety, reliable service, and an engaging customer experience.

 Advertising to current and future employees